Dot310/FishGame/readme.md

 ## Developers
 Brianna - Main code, created the code.

-Cora - Disigned fish and enemies along with bubbles.
+Cora - Desighned fish and enemies along with bubbles.
+Dishned the start and end screen.
 Helped Jules with design.

 Kalyis - Helped with bugs and fixes.
 Monitored our progress, leader.